 Matsui's focus has been collisions, cargo defense, arrest, and maritime disputes in court and TOMAC arbitration.
-He also has substantial experience in ship mortgage enforcement.
+He also has substantialex-perience in ship mortgage enforcement.
 He is qualified as Maritime Proctor in the Japanese Maritime Court.
 In 1999 he earned a LL.M. in Admiralty from Tulane Law School, New Orleans.
-He is a board member of the Documentary Committee of the Japan Shipping Exchange.
+He is an arbitrator and also a board member of the Documentary Committee of the Japan ShippingExchange.
 He is an author of Time Charter Party, published in 2004.
 His hobby is arrest of a ship.